Under fire, Goldman finds friend in New York's mayor

-NEW YORK, March 16 Goldman Sachs has no shortage of friends in high places - including New York's City Hall.
+NEW YORK Goldman Sachs (GS.N) has no shortage of friends in high places - including New York's City Hall.

 Calling Goldman Sachs "a great firm," Bloomberg used a morning radio talk show on Friday to accuse critics of unfairly "piling on" the bank and said the former staffer, Greg Smith, was wrong to air his views in the op-ed piece.
 His firm, Bloomberg LP, competes with Thomson Reuters.